zli995/Bodyfat-Estimation/README.md

 We compliled our program in **R Studio**.
 To run our program, you need to follow the steps described below
 - Installed packages "*CRAN*", "*kableExtra*", "*tidyverse*", "*reshape*", "*corrplot*", and "*leaps*" in your R Studio
-- And then, You need to set up the working directory to "data"
+- And then, You need to set up the working directory to "data"(one of the folders under the main directory)
 - After you achieved the first two steps, you will be good to run our program :)